The 12 Best Flashlights in 2024

 Form Factor

 Flashlights come in all shapes and sizes.
 The ones on this list are standard lights that will fit on your keychain or in your pockets, but there are also other kinds.
-If you prefer a light that you can use hands-free, then you might need a solid headlamp instead.
+If you’re someone that prefers a light that you can use hands-free, then what you might need is a solid headlamp instead.
 If that sounds like you, check out our list of the best headlamps you can get.

 Tactical Flashlight vs Normal

-There are key differences between tactical flashlights and normal everyday carry flashlights.
+There are key differences between tactical flashlights and normal EDC flashlights.
 The main ones are that tactical flashlights are typically much larger, heavier, and have a strike bezel.
-They tend to be purpose-built for the most intense situations where toughness is emphasized over how easy they are to carry (think law enforcement).
-Everyday carry flashlights place more value on being big enough to be effective but small enough that you can carry them daily.
-Tactical flashlights can also get extremely bright, so it might be impractical for someone simply taking the dog for a walk.
+They tend to be purpose-built for the most intense situations where the emphasis is on toughness over how easy they are to carry (think law enforcement).
+EDC flashlights place more value on being big enough to be effective but small enough that you can carry them daily.
+Tactical flashlights can also get extremely bright, so it might be a little impractical for someone simply taking the dog for a walk.

 Best Flashlights FAQ